Bullying Doesn’t Stop After School

 As of 2020, the cyberbullying victimization rate among middle and high school students stands at an all-time high, according to Joseph Johnson, a research expert on internet use, cybercrime, digital privacy, and online search at Statista.
 However, many parents aren’t sure if their children are victims because children do not always divulge this to their parents.

 What Parents Can Do

 As parents educating our children about healthy and responsible digital habits is important for a variety of reasons.
 After all, once a comment, a tweet, a photo, any post, blog, vlog, etc. is uploaded to the Internet, it’s never deleted.
 Yes, users may delete whatever they’ve posted, but data organizations are continuously saving everything across the Internet, ensuring nothing is ever truly deleted.
-This ‘living’ platform uses our data to creates profiles of us and our children, which may be used by future employers, schools, and the government, so it’s imperative that children understand the consequences of their actions online and how online activity may impact their reputation.
+This ‘living’ platform uses our data to create profiles of us and our children, which may be used by future employers, schools, and the government.
+So, it’s imperative that children understand the consequences of their actions online and how online activity may impact their reputation.

 Remember all reputations are impacted, whether a child is the target of a bully online or is the bullying offender.
 Therefore, it’s important to guide your children and remind them to avoid writing responses, posts, comments when they are in an upset and emotional state.

 According to the United States Justice Department, “Parents should stay involved in their children’s digital world, know the apps they use, use parental controls where possible, and block and report people who make them feel uncomfortable.
 Parents should encourage an open conversation with their children and educate them about online risks.